craftercms/docs/source/reference/modules/profile/api/index.rst

 ..
 NOTE::
   All endpoints in this API require an ``accessTokenId`` parameter that needs to be known by  the client prior to any request.
 This value needs to be obtained from the  system administrator or maintainer.
-See :ref:`newIa-profile-admin-access-tokens`
+See :ref:`profile-admin-access-tokens`

 -----------------------
 Access Token Management